iluwatar/java-design-patterns/acyclic-visitor/README.md

 ## Explanation

-Real world example
+Real-world example

 > We have a hierarchy of modem classes.
 The modems in this hierarchy need to be visited by an external algorithm based
-> on filtering criteria (is it Unix or DOS compatible modem).
+> on filtering criteria (is it Unix or DOS-compatible modem).

 In plain words